 Deposit type is divided into metasedimentary and hydrothermal subtypes.
-Metasedimentary subtype A is conformably hosted in the stratiform Mg carbonates (mainly magnesite) with suanite $(Mg_2[B_2O_5])$ as the main ore mineral, along with magnesite.
+Metasedimentary subtype A is conformably hosted in stratiform Mg carbonates (mainly magnesite) with suanite (Mg2[B2O5]) as the main ore mineral, along with magnesite.
 Hydrothermal subtype B consists of stratiform Mg-silicates in breccia or deformed bands, and is the more important of the two subtypes.
-Breccia fragments contain laminated, fine-grained forsterite and diopside in a matrix of suanile and magnesite.
-Ludwigite

-$((MgFe)2Fe_3+(BO_3)O_2)$ occurs mainly in subtype B that is Fe rich.
-Both subtypes A and B, especially the latter, may be altered with replacement of forsterite by serpentinite, phlogopite, and other minerals, and suanite alteration of to szaibelyite $(Mg_2[B_2O_4](OH)OH)$.
+Breccia fragments contain laminated, finegrained forsterite and diopside in a matrix of suanile and magnesite.
+Ludwigite ((MgFe)2Fe3+(BO3)O2) occurs mainly in subtype B that is Fe rich.
+Both subtypes A and B, especially the latter, may be altered with replacement of forsterite by serpentinite, phlogopite, and other minerals, and alteration of suanite to szaibelyite (MgBO2(OH).
 Hydrothermal alteration is closely associated with the intrusion of granitic rock and pegmatite.
-B deposits in eastern Liaoning, northeastern China are hosted in amphibolite facies Paleoproterozoic volcanic-sedimentary sequences that contain tourmaline, albite, and microcline and exhibit a spatial distribution suggesting an evaporite rift-related genesis.
-Examples of the deposit type are at Wengquangou, Liaoning Province, China, and Zhuanmiao, Liaoning Province, China.
+B deposits in eastern Liaoning, northeastern China are hosted in a Paleoproterozoic volcanic-sedimentary sequence, metamorphosed to amphibolite facies, that contains tourmaline, albite, and microcline and exhibit a spatial distribution suggesting an evaporite rift-related genesis.
+Examples of the deposit type are at Wengquangou (fig. 37), Liaoning Province and Zhuanmiao, Liaoning Province, China.